lcskrishna/nn-tools/README.md

 ## Dump Layers of various frameworks

-To check the intermediate values of each layer in the following frameworks while running inference.
+To check the intermediate values of each layer in the following frameworks while running inference, use the following repositories.

 * [Caffe](https://github.com/lcskrishna/caffe/tree/dump_layers)